Actipro/WPF-Controls/Documentation/topics/docking/layout-features/layout-serialization.md

 ## Window Deserialization Behaviors

 When loading a previously saved layout, any document or tool windows that are missing will not have their layout restored.
-So if a tool window with the name "TW1" has size and position information in the layout string, but is not currently registered with the `DockSite`, then it's layout information is ignored.
+So, if a tool window with the name `"TW1"` has size and position information in the layout string, but is not currently registered with the `DockSite`, then it's layout information is ignored.

 There are two other behaviors supported, which allow the layout information to be retained and then applied to the associated window.
 These behaviors can be configured using the [DocumentWindowDeserializationBehavior](xref:@ActiproUIRoot.Controls.Docking.Serialization.DockSiteLayoutSerializer.DocumentWindowDeserializationBehavior) and/or [ToolWindowDeserializationBehavior](xref:@ActiproUIRoot.Controls.Docking.Serialization.DockSiteLayoutSerializer.ToolWindowDeserializationBehavior) properties on [DockSiteLayoutSerializer](xref:@ActiproUIRoot.Controls.Docking.Serialization.DockSiteLayoutSerializer).